A geometric study of Wasserstein spaces: Hadamard spaces: Complete geodesics and the rank

 \begin{proof}[Proof of Theorem \ref{theo:rank}] Assume that there is an isometric embedding $\varphi:\mathbb{R}^2\to\wass(X)$.
 Let $r^\theta$ be the ray starting at the origin and making an angle $\theta$ with some fixed direction.
 Then, since $r^\theta$ extends to a complete geodesic, so does $\varphi\circ r^\theta$.
 The displacement interpolation $\mu^\theta$ of this ray of $\wass(X)$ must be concentrated on $\mathscr{R}_1(X)$ by Proposition \ref{prop:completegeodesics}, so that $\mu^\theta_\infty\in\mathscr{P}(\partial X)$.
 But $\varphi$ being isometric, the map $\theta\to\mu^\theta_\infty$ should be an isometric embedding from the boundary of $\mathbb{R}^2$ (that is, the unit circle endowed with the chordal metric) to $(\mathscr{P}(\partial X),\dwb)$.
 In particular its image would be a non-constant rectifiable curve, in contradiction with Proposition \ref{prop:snowflaked}. \end{proof}

-To prove Theorem \ref{theo:rank}, one could also simply consider the three Euclidean geodesics depicted in figure \ref{fig:flat} and check that their relative distances cannot be realized in $\mathscr{P}(\partial X)$ endowed with $\dwb$.
-However, our method yields easily more general results: to give two simple examples, Proposition \ref{prop:snowflaked} rules out the isometric embedding of Minkowski planes ($\mathbb{R}^2$ endowed with any norm), and their cones of the form $\{x^2<\varepsilon y^2\}$ for any $\varepsilon>0$.
-This contrast with above-mentionned fact that even when $X$ is reduced to a line, some Euclidean \emph{half} cones of arbitrary dimension embeds isometrically in $\wass(X)$.
+Note that the same method yields more general results: we can rule out the isometric embedding of Minkowski planes ($\mathbb{R}^2$ endowed with any norm), and of their cones of the form $\{x^2<\varepsilon y^2\}$ for any $\varepsilon>0$.
+This contrasts with above-mentionned fact that even when $X$ is reduced to a line, some Euclidean \emph{half}-cones of arbitrary dimension embeds isometrically in $\wass(X)$.